Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: PROPOSED SOLUTION

 \subsection{Complexity Analysis}

-The computational complexity of \textbf{Algorithm~1} is approximately $\mathcal{O}(N_G M^2 K^2 L_t^2)$, where $N_G$ denotes the total number of iterations in the gradient ascent procedure.
-In \textbf{Algorithm~2}, the complexities of updating the FP parameters and the Lagrange multipliers are $\mathcal{O}(8M)$ and $\mathcal{O}(2M(K+1)+K)$, respectively.
-During the beamforming matrix update, the matrix inversion step significantly increases the computational cost.
-To mitigate this, LU decomposition can be employed to reduce the inversion complexity in which case only one LU factorization is required, and the subsequent inverse computations incur a complexity of $\mathcal{O}(M^2)$.
-In summary, assuming that the total number of outer iterations is $N_T$, the overall computational complexity of the proposed algorithm can be approximately expressed as $\mathcal{O}\big(M^3 + N_T(8M + 2M(K+1) + K + M^2 + N_G M^2 K^2 L_t^2)\big)$.
+The computational complexity of gradient ascent for updating MA positions is approximately $\mathcal{O}(N_G M^2 K^2 L_t^2)$, where $N_G$ is the total number of gradient ascent iterations.
+In \textbf{Algorithm~1}, the complexities of updating the FP parameters and Lagrange multipliers are $\mathcal{O}(8M)$ and $\mathcal{O}(2M(K+1)+K)$, respectively.
+For the beamforming matrix update, LU decomposition is employed to reduce inversion complexity, requiring only one LU factorization, while the subsequent inverse computations incur a complexity of $\mathcal{O}(M^2)$.
+Therefore, assuming the total number of outer iterations is $N_T$, the overall computational complexity of the proposed algorithm is approximately $\mathcal{O}\big(M^3 + N_T(8M + 2M(K+1) + K + M^2 + N_G M^2 K^2 L_t^2)\big)$.